mathialo/bython/README.md

 	> man py2by

+For a more in-depth intro, consult the [bython introduction](INTRODUCTION.md)

 ## Structure of the repository
 At the moment, Bython is written in Python.
 The git repository is structured into 4 directories: